Chicken and Chorizo Pasta (One Pot Wonder!)

-This Chicken and Chorizo Pasta takes under 30 minutes to cook all in one pot!
+This easy Chicken and Chorizo Pasta takes under 30 minutes to cook all in one pot!
 Big on flavor and low effort – a meal the whole family will love.

 This one-pot pasta dish works with most pasta shapes – I prefer rigatoni or penne.
 A feast of a meal served with my garlic dough balls!